Urspelerpes: Description

 This genus is believed to be closely related to brook salamanders (genus Eurycea), but have five toes on their feet.
 A distinctive characteristic is a patch on the snout that transitions from white in larvae to yellow in adults.
 Urspelerpes is tiny, and adults are about 5 cm long.
 Males and females have different coloration, with males having a pair of dark stripes running down their bodies, with yellow backs, and females being more muted in color (a more common trait in birds).
 Similar to other salamander species, this genus is believed to eat small terrestrial prey using its projectile tongue.
 Despite the salamander's small size U. brucei larvae take 24 months to metamorphose into an adult.

 Distribution and habitat

 The description of the species, published online in June 2009, for the Journal of Zoology, was based on specimens collected at Stephens County, Georgia, (near Toccoa) in 2007, and several other sites in northeast Georgia and northwest South Carolina (a region rich in salamander species).
 U. brucei is endemic to the United States and is its second-smallest salamander averaging about 25mm in snout-vent length.
 The Tugaloo River, 50 m in width, forms the political boundary between GA and SC and bisects the tiny range of U. brucei.
 It is currently theorized that U. brucei's gene flow was disrupted by the Tugaloo river.
-The species o either side of the river are ever so slightly genetically distant.
-The species if often found in leaf litter with areas with high canopy closure.
+The species on either side of the river are ever so slightly genetically distant.
+The species is often found in leaf litter with areas with high canopy closure.